SMH17/smh17.github.io/contents/home.md

-Software Engineer, Software Software Solution Designer, Tech Enthusiast.
+Software Engineer, Software Solution Designer, Tech Enthusiast.
+Welcome to my GitHub Page for a super synthetic summary.
+Check the [website section](https://smh17.github.io/#websites) for more.

 #### Education
 Graduated from UNICAL in Computer Engineering (master's degree M.Sc.Eng + B.Sc.Eng with focus on network applications).